Must See Sites Along the Grand Canal in Venice

 15. Ca’ Pesaro | International Gallery of Modern Art

 Ca' Pesaro is a spectacular 18th century Venetian palace in Venice's Santa Croce area.
-It was built by architectural superheroes Longhen and Antonio Gaspari.
+It was built by architectural superheroes Baldasarre Longhena and Antonio Gaspari.

 While not as renowned as the Peggy Guggenheim Collection, the Ca' Pesaro is real a hotspot for modern art lovers.
 It has a fabulous collection, spanning several movements from the 19th and 20th centuries with an especially rich collection of expressionists and surrealists.

+At the top of the stairs, you're greeted by Rodin's Burghers of Calais.
 The collection includes art works by works by Kandinsky, Chagall, de Chirico, Ernst, Matisse, Miro, and Gustav Klimt.
-A highlight is Klimt's Judith II.
+The absolute highlight is Gustav Klimt's glittering Judith II.
+Klimt portrays her in vivid sexualized detail with a sensuous face and bejeweled claw-like hands.

 16. Fondaco dei Turchi Palace | Natural History Museum